Tarzan the Magnificent: Plot

-Ames is a boastful and racist windbag whose wife begins to detest him.
+Ames is a boastful and racist windbag whose wife detests him.
 Seeing this, Coy plays up to her, hoping he might be able to use her later.
 The party are captured by natives and the leader wants to kill Coy, who killed his brother when the Bantons raided their village.
 However, the chief's wife is having a difficult childbirth labour, and since Conway (who was a doctor) is able to help her have her baby (a breach birth), the chief agrees to let the party go.

 Coy sees his chance and escapes.
 Thanks to Ames, Tate is shot and later dies.
 Tarzan again captures Coy and he hides them both in a quicksand pit as the other Bantons search for them.
 Later, Lori wanders off and is caught by Johnny Banton who attempts to have his way with her.
 As she screams, Tarzan comes to rescue her and, after a fight, Johnny dies from a shot in the face with his rifle while struggling with Tarzan and falls into a stream.
 Later, seeing his grave (along with Tate's), Martin Banton has had enough of a father who taught them to steal and murder by age sixteen, and leaves him.

 Coy's wiles have paid off and Fay Ames releases him while the others sleep, and they leave camp together.
 Tarzan goes after them and finds Fay's scarf.
 Coy left her behind when she was out of breath and a lioness found her.
 Tarzan eventually comes on Coy and Abel Banton, and in a roving battle, a ricochet from Coy's rifle kills Abel.
 A prolonged battle on rocks, on sand and underwater follows before Tarzan finally knocks Coy out.
-The film ends with Tarzan and the remaining three people (Ames, Lori, and Conway) handing Coy over to the Kairobi police on the border and instructs Conway to make sure Wyntor's widow gets the reward money.
+The film ends with Tarzan and the remaining three people (Ames, Lori, and Conway) handing Coy over to the Kairobi police on the border.
+Tarzan instructs Conway to make sure Wyntor's widow gets the reward money.